revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 </details>

 ---
-11. Can you name few Netflix component you used in Spring Cloud project?
+11. Can you name few Netflix component that can be used in Spring Cloud project?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)